posted this on December 26, 2012, 1:20 PM

-I work in corrections and I also am working on a Master's in Criminolgy.
-I am looking for a resource similar to the "the Idiot's Guide to..." on Theory of the causes of crime.
+I work in corrections and I also am working on a Master's in Criminology.
+I am looking for a resource similar to the "the Idiot's Guide to..." on theory of the causes of crime.

 According to Don Andrews and James Bonta (The Psychology of Criminal Conduct.
 2010.
 New Providence, NJ: Anderson), the following are risk factors contributing to an individual's criminal conduct"

 MAJOR FACTORS 1.
 Antisocial/pro-criminal attitudes and values.
 2. Pro-criminal associates and isolation from others who are anti-criminal.
 3. Temperamental and personality factors, including psychopathy, impulsivity, and other cognitive deficits.
 4. History of antisocial behavior.
 5. Familial factors that include criminality, family psychological and disfunctional patterns.
 6. Low levels of personal education, vocational, or financial achievement and unstable employment.